annamariafloriano/phylogenomics/README.md

 and so on

 #
-Careful: check that orthofinder, modeltest-ng and RAxML-HPCthreads is installed on the machine you are using
+requires:
+orthofinder
+modeltest-ng
+RAxML-HPCthreads
+Gblocks
+muscle
+a script to concatenate sequences